When does the PWBA Tour season begin?

 Can I watch the PWBA Tour on TV?

-A total of seven PWBA Tour events will be nationally televised on CBS Sports Network in 2018.
-For a full schedule, click here.
+The stepladder finals of eight PWBA Tour events will be nationally televised on CBS Sports Network in 2019.
 Events not nationally televised will have the stepladder finals broadcast live on BowlTV.
+BowlTV also will have complete coverage of all preliminary rounds.
+The PWBA Tour schedule will have complete details on each event.

 I think my center would be a great place for a PWBA tournament.
 How are venues determined?